-Second and Third Year design and Practice or ECS classes are linked.
-This means that you must sign up for both classes at the same time and you cannot mix and match studios and Practice/ECS activities.
-Linked Design and Practice or ECS activities will have the same section and room numbers.
+Second and Third Year design and building technology (241/242/207) or architectural systems Integration (341/307/342) classes are linked.
+This means that you must sign up for both classes at the same time and you cannot mix and match studios and tech activities.
+Linked design and tech activities will have the same section and room numbers.

 Credit/No Credit Grading Policy

 Some courses are offered on a credit/no credit grading basis as indicated in the catalog.
 Undergraduates may elect to take up to 16 units on a credit/no credit basis, assuming they meet the conditions described in the catalog; up to 4 units is allowed in General Education courses.

 Architecture students may take major or support courses on a credit/no credit basis during 2020-21 due to a COVID-19 exception.